 The updated News and Notes section contains documentation of several Stiles designed courses not included in the book and recent developments regarding restoration efforts and other work at Stiles and Van Kleek courses.
 The Stiles Photos section contains personal family photos which were graciously provided by the Step-Granddaughter of Wayne Stiles.
 Publications and Articles features links to news stories about Stiles and Van Cleek and golf related writings by co-author Kevin Mendik since the book’s release in 2008.
 Visitors are encouraged to contact the Wayne Stiles Society with any information, photos or plans they may have regarding Stiles or Van Kleek and their work.

-The Norwood Hills Country Club in St. Louis has taken the lead in developing a hickory play event to commemorate Wayne Stiles.
+The Norwood Hills Country Club in St. Louis has taken the lead in developing an annual hickory play event to commemorate Wayne Stiles.
 The inaugural event will be held at Norwood Hills in August of 2015 and our hope is that other Stiles designed courses will follow as they commemorate their Centennials, many of which will occur in the coming years.
 Pine Brook in Weston, MA has established the Wayne Stiles Cup for 2015, with the winner being determined based on play in club events.
 Over two dozen clubs have joined the Wayne Stiles Society, although no formal membership process yet exists.
 That process is under development, and is expected to bring the WSS on a par with other similar societies.
 It will include membership for clubs and individuals, bag tags and events.
 Thank you to the clubs who have expressed their interest and we look forward to more to come.
 Additional information will be published as it becomes available.
 Wayne Stiles Society Charter Member Clubs